draconisPW/PWMAngband/docs/attack.rst

 handled in different ways for the player and the monster, and for different attack forms.

-Bolt spells will hit the first monster (or the player) in the line of fire: ball spells and breaths may centre on a target which may be hiding behind other targets.
+Bolt spells will hit the first monster (or the player) in the line of fire;
+ball spells and breaths may centre on a target which may be hiding behind other targets.
 Ball spells and breath weapons affect an area: other monsters caught in the blast take reduced damage depending on their distance